unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 Dijkstra Algorithm consists of a `Setup phase` and a `Probing phase`.

 `Setup Phase` : During the setup phase you initialize a costs_table.
-It is a dictionary or hashtable containing entries for all the nodes except the source node, the key will be the Node and the value will be the cost to reach each node, following the shortest path.
+It is a dictionary or hashtable containing entries for all the nodes except the Start node, the key will be the Node and the value will be the cost to reach each node, following the shortest path.
 Initially, the costs_table will be initialized using following rule, only Nodes that has a direct path from Source node will have an entry with respective cost.
 All other Nodes will have an entry with cost set to infinity.
 That's because, at this point, we don't know the Shortest path to those Nodes.

 `Probing Phase` : Durign the probing phase we traverse through each Node of the Graph in search of more optimal paths to it's neighbouring nodes.
 As and when we find an optimal path to a Node, the costs_table is updated with that information.
 There is also a parents_table to keep track of the Shortest path to a given node.
 We will talk more about that later.
 The Probing phase comes to an end when we do not have any Node left for visiting.